joeynor/Getting-Started-with-Ethereum-Smart-Contracts/labs/VotingDapps/README.md

 ```

-3. after installation, run the ganache cli
+3. after installation, run the ganache cli or ganache desktop app
-If ur using windows:
+If ur using windows and ganache command line:

 ```
 .\node_modules\.bin\ganache-cli.cmd